Nikkinoodl/CFD-Demo/README.md

 This code is based on the work of Owkes, Barba, Alvarez and Nobe.
 It uses central differencing throughout with Dirichlet boundary conditions for velocity and a mix of Dirichlet and Neumann boundary conditions for pressure.

-The solution makes it easy to play around with different input variables to see how the solution (and the quality of the solution) changes with
+The application makes it easy to play around with different input variables to see how the solution (and the quality of the solution) changes with
 Reynolds Number, timesteps, grid quality, etc. Plotting is done with OxyPlot.

 Sample results using the application default settings: